austin-bowen/mcdl/README.md

 # Downloads the latest Spigot .jar file

-cd /path/to/server/directory/
-mcdl.py get spigot spigot-latest.jar
+mcdl.py get spigot spigot-latest.jar /path/to/server/

 # Optionally some command here to restart your server
 # ...